oracle/node-oracledb/doc/api.md

 ## <a name="oracledbclass"></a> 3.
 Oracledb Class

 The *Oracledb* object is the factory class for *Pool* and *Connection* objects.
-It loads the driver and overrides default configuration parameters.

 The *Oracledb* object is instantiated by loading the driver: